-MBA student Suyang Wang said the Field Consulting Program was a fitting test of the professional skills, like communication, presentation and collaboration, honed throughout her time at Stevens.
+MBA student Suyang Wang said the Industry Capstone Program was a fitting test of the professional skills, like communication, presentation and collaboration, honed throughout her time at Stevens.

 “We all had different ideas about the direction to take the project in,” Wang said.
 “Being able to communicate effectively was important to our success.”

 For Analytics MBA student Yang Lin, the experience was especially helpful, as he hopes to start his own business after graduating.